Best Thermal Labels for UK Sellers (4×6 Royal Mail & Courier Guide)

 • Usually smoother feeding

-In most desk-based UK reseller setups, fanfold is simpler.
+For most desk-based UK reseller setups, fanfold is simpler and more stable.

 Roll